-Navigate to the IAM Safety main page, and click GET STARTED.
+Navigate to the IAM Safety page n the IAM Protection menu, and click GET STARTED.

 Select the AWS services and actions to be managed by your Dome9 account from the list of services.
 The list of services expands, to show specific actions.
 Alternatively, select one or more templates (aggregate groups of services) at the top.
 After making your selections, click COPY TO CLIPBOARD.
 Click NEXT

 Follow the steps described in the next screen, to create a new policy and group on your AWS account, which permits your Dome9 account to manage AWS IAM users.
 Copy the Policy and Group ARNs from the AWS console, and paste them in the appropriate places on this screen, and then click NEXT.